-In the following sections, for visualisation purposes, the variables are multiplied by a factor of r^2 , the distance to the sun squared, to compensate for the r^2 decrease in density, momentum and magnetic variables away from the Sun.
+In the following sections, for visualization purposes, the variables are multiplied by a factor of r^2 , the distance to the sun squared, to compensate for the r^2 decrease in density, momentum, and magnetic variables away from the Sun.
 This allows us to easily see structures in the state propagating further into the domain.

-Results are analysed over the ecliptic plane (i.e. the plane containing the Earth and the Sun) only.
-Results from the LETKF are sampled every 10 timesteps.
-The radial points, r = 2, 10, ..., 138, are sampled every 8 gridcells (every ~ 0.0056AU), the latitudinal coordinate is taken at only $\theta = 90^{\circ}$, and longitudinal coordinates, $\phi = -40^{\circ}, -30^{\circ}, ..., 40^{\circ}$, are sampled every 10° around the Earth-Sun line.
+Results are analyzed over the ecliptic plane (i.e., the plane containing the Earth and the Sun) only.
+Results from the LETKF are sampled every 10 time steps.
+The radial points, r = 2, 10, ..., 138, are sampled every eight grid cells (every ~ 0.0056 AU), the latitudinal coordinate is taken at only $\theta = 90^\circ$, and longitudinal coordinates, $\phi = -40^\circ, -30^\circ, ..., 40^\circ$, are sampled every 10° around the Earth-Sun line.